heiniglab/multiomics-network-inference/README.md

 ```

-## Conda environment usage
+## Charliecloud image and conda environment usage

+At the moment of creating the workflow, the only option of using containers
+on the cluster was via charliecloud, which unfortunately is not supported by snakemake.
+To make it work, we manually edited the `jobscript.sh` from snakemake to extract the
+image if needed.
+In addition, we edited the `script.py` from snakemake to wrap any Rscript
+calls in a `ch-run` call with our specific charliecloud container.
+This is not ideal and not
+very portable, but allows as to have a simple software container in place which we can use on
+other systems, too (such as MARCC from JHU).

-A general conda environment is defined in *envs/bioR.yaml".
+In addition, a general conda environment is defined in *envs/bioR.yaml".
 This environment
 has been linked to all rules which are based on R scripts.
+In principle, this conda env could be
+used instead of the charliecloud image, but it is **deprecated** now.
 To execute the pipelin using conda, you have to specify the *--use-conda*
 parameter in the snakemake call.